 The first step in filing a New York small claims court lawsuit against your landlord is to make sure you legal grounds for doing so.
 Some valid reasons include your landlord’s:

 You’ll also want to make sure that you have evidence—such as written correspondence, a completed landlord-tenant checklist, or witnesses who can testify as to the condition you left the unit—to back up your claim that you are entitled to a return of at least some of your security deposit.
 Without evidence, your case can be difficult to prove, and might result in a battle of your word against your landlord’s word in court.

-If your landlord has not returned your deposit or provided an itemization of deductions by the state deadline, or the landlord has taken deductions that you don’t believe are justified, ask for the return of your deposit in writing.
-Your letter should spell out the main facts, your legal rights, what exactly you want, and your intent to sue in small claims court if necessary.
-Sending some kind of demand letter like this is important for several reasons:
+Before you file a small claims court, you’ll want to make sure that you have given your landlord a letter demanding the return of your security deposit.
+Your letter should spell out the main facts, your legal rights, what exactly you want, and your intent to sue if necessary.
+Sending a written demand is important for several reasons:

-In addition to knowing your state security deposit rules, tangible evidence is key to winning your case in small claims court.
+In addition to knowing your state's security deposit rules, tangible evidence is key to winning your case in small claims court.
 Here are the types of evidence you should take to court (what you need depends on the specifics of your case):

 Small claims courts are informal places, but consider watching a few cases a few days before your court date so you know what to expect.
 Also, many court websites provide useful advice, and some courts even offer free legal advisor programs to help you prepare your case.
 Before you go to court, practice your presentation out loud.